mavi13/GCFiddle/README.md

 ### Input box

-- The first selection field sets the category of the geocache, e.g. "Test", "To Find" or "Found".
+- The first selection field selects the database.
+The default is the read only "testDB" defined in file system or on the server and "Saved" in Browser local storage.
-   Categories are mapped to directories where the calculation scripts for geocaches reside.
 - The second selection field loads a geocache calculation script and executes it
 - The input field contains the editable script
 - The "Execute" button executes the input script and fills the other boxes with the output.